 How do I Know How Much Weight to Use in the Gym?

 This is probably one of the most common questions I get from clients and friends alike.
-It makes sense, as everyone comes from a different level of strength and there isn’t really a “guide” that will tell you what weights you should be using.
+It makes sense, as everyone comes from a do-dietary-supplements-work level of strength and there isn’t really a “guide” that will tell you what weights you should be using.
 (Side note: Comparing yourself to other people is NOT the way to determine this.)

 We are used to looking at a chart to let us know where we fall within a category.